openlawteam/docs/docs/relayer/README.md

     content: Description of the OpenLaw Relayer, which can be used to execute and schedule recurring smart contract calls.
 ---

-# Relayer
+# Relayer Overview

-## Overview and How It Works

-This section describes how OpenLaw execute and schedule recurring smart contract calls.
+This section describes how OpenLaw executes and schedules recurring smart contract calls.

 ## Challenges

 Many commercial relationships involve ongoing transfers of assets between parties.
 Blockchains are not natively capable of executing and scheduling the transfer of assets between parties.
 OpenLaw has built tooling that makes it possible to create recurring smart contract calls to model out and execute more complex commercial relationships.

 ## How It Works